Anomalous Hall effect in the antiferromagnetic Weyl semimetal SmAlSi

-The electrical transport measurements were performed with the current along the \textit{c} axis and magnetic field parallel to the \textit{a} axis.
-The non-linear field-dependent Hall resistivity $\rho_{xz}$ [Fig. \ref{fig:3}(a)] indicates the coexistence of both electron and hole carriers, which is consistent with the conclusion from previous studies \cite{Gaudet2021, Destraz2020, Cao2022}, although these measurements were performed for a different current-field configuration ($j~\parallel~a$, $H~\parallel~c$).
-Surprisingly, the Hall resistivity $\rho_{xz}$ shows an unusual plateau between 0 T and 2 T [Fig. \ref{fig:3}(a), inset], which was not observed before, likely due to the different measurement configuration \cite{Gaudet2021, Destraz2020, Cao2022}.
+Magnetotransport measurements with current along the \textit{c}/\textit{a} axis and magnetic field parallel to the \textit{b} axis revealed large anomalous Hall contributions to the resistivity and conductivity in both the AFM and PM states.
+The non-linear field-dependent Hall resistivity components $\rho_{xz}$ and $\rho_{zx}$ [Fig. \ref{fig:3}(a,b)] indicate the coexistence of electron and hole carriers, consistent with previous studies \cite{Gaudet2021, Destraz2020, Cao2022}, although these measurements were performed for a different current-field configuration ($j~\parallel~a$, $H~\parallel~c$).
+Surprisingly, the Hall resistivity $\rho_{xz}$ and $\rho_{zx}$ shows an unusual plateau between 0 and 2 T [Fig. \ref{fig:3}(a,b), inset], which was not observed before, likely due to the different measurement configuration \cite{Gaudet2021, Destraz2020, Cao2022}.

-Considering the additive Hall conductivity contributions \cite{Nagaosa2010}, we use conductivity (rather than resistivity) analysis $\sigma_{zx}$ where $\sigma_{zx}~=~\rho_{xz}/(\rho_{zz}^2+\rho_{xz}^2)$, to probe the existence of an AHE component.
-The field-dependent $\sigma_{zx}$ data are shown in Fig. \ref{fig:3}(b).
-The kinks that appear at $\sim$ 3 T below 6 K are related to the field-induced magnetic transitions [Fig. S3].
-The corresponding field derivatives [Fig.~S5] more clearly reveal signatures of these field-induced magnetic transitions, consistent with the magnetic phase diagram (symbols) in Fig.~\ref{fig:3}(e).
+Considering the additive Hall conductivity contributions \cite{Nagaosa2010}, we use conductivity (rather than resistivity) analysis to probe the existence of the anomalous Hall effect.
+Since \textit{c} axis is not equivalent to the \textit{a} or \textit{b} axis, the conductivity tensor and the resistivity tensor are connected through

+Fig. \ref{fig:3}(a,b) shows the measured resistivity data for the relevant current (j) and field (H) orientations, which are used in eq. \ref{eq0} to estimate the conductivity components $\sigma_{xz}$ and $\sigma_{zx}$ (Fig. \ref{fig:5}(a,c)).
+The unusual plateau between 0 and 2 T in $\rho_{xz}$ develops into an additional peak in $\sigma_{xz}$ and a broad maximum in $\sigma_{zx}$.